 Tweak your settings

 Check what's sapping the battery.
-In iOS 7 or iOS 8, head to Settings > General > Usage > Battery Usage, and scroll down to see a list of which apps are using what proportion of the battery power when the phone isn't charging.
+In iOS 11, head to Settings > Battery and scroll down to see a list of which apps are using what proportion of the battery power when the phone isn't charging.

 Stop notifications from apps that overdo it.
-According to Scotty Loveless, a former Apple Genius in-store help desk staffer who has written about how to get the most out of your iPhone battery, each notification wakes the device for five to 10 seconds, costing your battery life five to 10 seconds.
+Each notification wakes the device for five to 10 seconds, costing your battery life five to 10 seconds.
 If you’re receiving Twitter mentions, new email, game alerts and Facebook likes or mentions, it isn't hard to rack up 50 notifications; that’s four to eight minutes off your battery life.
 And that doesn’t take into account updates from the apps you don't actually use.
 To turn off extraneous apps, head to Settings > Notifications, and scroll through the list to manually disallow alerts app by app.

 Enable airplane mode in areas of poor reception.
 When your iPhone detects a low signal, it increases power to the antenna so it can stay connected to the cellular network.
-(You can see if your phone has recently expended juice doing so by heading to Settings > General > Usage > Battery Usage and looking for Phone – Low Signal.)
-Loveless suggests that if you're frequently in an area where the signal is so bad that calls rarely get through or if you don't need to make or receive calls, turn on airplane mode by swiping up from any screen and tapping the airplane icon.
+If you're frequently in an area where the signal is so bad that calls rarely get through or if you don't need to make or receive calls, turn on airplane mode by swiping up from any screen and tapping the airplane icon.
 This disables all connections, but you can re-enable Wi-Fi by tapping the icon.

 Deal with the display.
 A dim screen uses less power, so if you find your battery is on its last leg, swipe up from any screen and drag the brightness slider all the way to the left.
-You can also turn on Auto Brightness (Settings > Display and Brightness) so that the iPhone automatically adjusts the screen brightness depending on how much power you have left.
+You can also turn on Auto Brightness (Settings > General > Accessibility > Magnifier > Auto-Brightness) so that the iPhone automatically adjusts the screen brightness depending on how much power you have left.

 Use Wi-Fi instead of cellular internet.
 Apple suggests using Wi-Fi where you can because it uses less power than a cellular connection.

 Turn off wireless connections you're not using.
 Bluetooth uses battery power by scanning for nearby Bluetooth devices to connect to.
 The same goes for Wi-Fi and AirDrop, the feature on iPhone 5 and newer that connects the phone to nearby Apple devices.
-If you're not using these connections, turn them off by swiping up from any screen and tapping the relevant icon.
+If you're not using these connections, turn them off by swiping up from any screen (or swiping down from the right corner for the iPhone X) and tapping the relevant icon.

 Smart practices that save power